WillemJiang/open-source-camp/README.md

 Providing tutorials for the newbie of open source

 ## Contents
-* Slides of How to [Producing the Open Source Software](https://producingoss.com/)
+* Slides which are based on How to [Producing the Open Source Software](https://producingoss.com/)
-* Intresting discussions and Games about how to work in public
+* Interesting discussions and Games about how to work in public

 ## Technology Used